Running Multiple Tomcats with Single Server Installation

 C:\tomcatServer\bin\shutdown.bat

-The first properties (CATALINA_HOME) points to the location of the common information shareable between all running instances, while the other property (CATALINA_BASE) points to the directory where all the instance specific information are stored.
+The first property (CATALINA_HOME) points to the location of the common information shareable between all running instances, while the other property (CATALINA_BASE) points to the directory where all the instance-specific information is stored.

-Now it’s time to create more folders which will be used when your application will be actually running.
-These folders are like logs, temp, webapps and work.
+Now it’s time to create more folders that will be used when your application will be actually running.
+These folders are logs, temp, webapps and work.
 Create them in both instance folders separately.

 Just be sure to edit your conf\server.xml file so that the shutdown ports and HTTP connector ports don’t interfere with other tomcat instances that may be running.

-e.g. Change the ports where tomcat will be running/debugging.
+For example, change the ports where Tomcat will be running/debugging.

 First server.xml file